derrickburns/generalized-kmeans-clustering/README.md

 Generalized K-Means Clustering
 =============================

-This project generalizes the Spark MLLIB K-Means (v1.1.0) clusterer to support arbitrary distance functions.
+This project generalizes the Spark MLLIB K-Means (v1.1.0) clusterer to support arbitrary distance functions (specifically, [Bregman divergences](http://www.cs.utexas.edu/users/inderjit/public_papers/bregmanclustering_jmlr.pdf)).
 For backward compatibility, the `KMeans` object provides an interface that is consistent with the object of the same name in the Spark implementation.

 ### General Distance Function